Jazvie/llm_dojo/README.md

 # ANSPG - Adversarial Neuro-Symbolic Proving Ground

-A H.O.R.S.E.-style theorem proving game where two AI agents compete by proposing and solving Lean 4 theorems, with deterministic verification via the Lean REPL.
+A H.O.R.S.E.-style theorem proving game where AI agents compete by proposing and solving Lean 4 theorems, with deterministic verification via the Lean REPL.
+Supports 2 or more players.

 ## Overview